akasake/kweeni-webtech3/README.md

 ##### Components

->Re-usable parts of the page:
+>Re-usable small parts of the page:
 > - images
 > - buttons
 > - ...

 ##### Partials

->Largers parts of pages that are unique to this app:
+>Larger chunks of pages that are unique to this app:
 > - header
 > - title
 > - ...